 An insufficient credit score means no loan

-A credit check is always performed before a loan is approved.
+A credit check must always be performed before a loan is approved.
 Those with an insufficient score will have their application rejected.
-What’s more, the rejection is registered by the Centre for Credit Information (ZEK) where it can be viewed by all associated lenders for two years.
-This makes it even more difficult for the borrower to obtain another loan.
-It is therefore advisable to avoid having a loan application rejected.
+All loan enquiries are registered with the Central Office for Credit Information (ZEK).
+Open enquiries are stored as long as they are valid.
+Any rejections are available to view by all member lenders for a period of two years.
+This can make it more difficult for borrowers to obtain the loan they want, and negatively affect the rates and conditions offered.
+For this reason, it is important to avoid having a loan application rejected and submitting multiple enquiries.

-The problem is that lenders do not generally provide information on their risk policy.
+From a customer's point of view, the problem is that the lenders do not provide information on their risk policy for security reasons.
 If a customer is rejected, they are not usually given an explanation.

 Interest rate depends on credit standing